auxiliaries

 'confinement']

 As we have seen previously, each model has its own parameters.
-As we commented, most of them have some meaningful default values, so we can skip them when generating trajectories.
-Nonetheless, if you want to know the parameters for a given model, you can use:
+Most of them have some sensible default values, so we can generally skip them when generating trajectories.
+Nonetheless, we can always easily see what are the parameters for a given model:

 ['N',